GloriEvo/GloriEvo/README.md

 .

 4-ish months until I can be on the 18+ server, until then ONLY make suggestive jokes in party chat/whisper.
-It is extremely emberassing to be around people who do that in the public chat on the safe server(s).
+It is extremely embarassing to be around people who do that in the public chat on the safe server(s).

 .